SC5/sc5-styleguide/README.md

       }
     ]

-Note: When using templateUrl in directives, the template path is relative to styleguide index.html, not the hosted application root.
+Note: When using templateUrl in directives, the template path is relative to style guide index.html, not the hosted application root.

 ## Documenting syntax